WangY18/NEPath/tutorial/python.md

 cmake .. -G "Visual Studio 17 2022" -A x64 -DNEPATH_ENABLE_GUROBI=OFF -DNEPATH_ENABLE_IPOPT=OFF
 ```

-If you want to install the NEPath library at another directory like `C:/Path/To/Install/NEPath`, replace the above code `cmake --install . --config Release` by
+If you want to install the NEPath library at another directory like `C:/Path/To/Install/NEPath`, replace the above code `make --install . --config Release` by

 ```shell
 cmake --install . --config Release --prefix "C:/Path/To/Install/NEPath"
 ```

-#### Step 2.c.
-Install NEPath in Windows with GNU
+#### Step 2.b.b Install NEPath in Windows with GNU

 Open your MinGW/MSYS2 shell or WSL terminal, and run